nateGeorge/dice_codingskills_project/README.md

 Upon restart, you may need to run:
 `sudo iptables -t nat -A PREROUTING -p tcp --dport 80 -j REDIRECT --to-ports 10001` `sudo mongod --dbpath=/var/lib/mongodb --smallfiles` (this takes a long time)

+# troubleshooting
+If the scraping isn't finishing, likely memory is running out.
+I was trying to run this on a 8GB memory machine at first, and the scraping crashed for a while without me noticing.
+I was able to find it was crashing from checking:
+`nano /var/log/kern.log`
+which I found out about from here: https://unix.stackexchange.com/questions/27461/how-can-i-know-when-a-cron-job-was-killed-or-it-crashed